RyanMatheuZ/ryan-web/README.md

 # Ryan Web

 ### About
-Ryan Web is my portfolio in website format and it contains all my projects, developed with several technologies.
+Ryan Web is a portfolio in website format and it contains all my projects, developed with several technologies.

 ### Technologies
 - HTML 5